Bathroom Renovation Permits in Vancouver, BC: When You Need One

 |---|---|---|

-| Plumbing Permit | Fixture relocation, drain/supply changes, rough-in work | Often includes inspections at rough-in and final |
+| Plumbing Permit | Fixture relocation, drain or supply changes, rough-in work | Often includes inspections at rough-in and final stages |

-| Electrical Permit | New circuits, heated floors, fan/lighting relocation | Electrical work must meet bathroom safety requirements (e.g., GFCI) |
+| Electrical Permit | New circuits, heated floors, fan or lighting relocation | Electrical work must meet bathroom safety requirements |

-| Building Permit | Layout changes, structural modifications, major remodels | May require drawings and additional reviews |
+| Building Permit | Layout changes, structural modifications, major remodels | May require drawings, additional reviews, or engineering |

-| Strata / Building Approval | Condo renovations and work affecting common property | Timelines often depend on strata review and meeting cycles |
+| Strata / Building Approval | Condo renovations and work affecting shared systems or common property | Timelines often depend on strata review and meeting cycles |

 Condo Bathrooms: Strata Approvals vs City Permits

-City Permit (Municipal)
+City Permit / Municipal Review

 - Triggered by plumbing, electrical, ventilation, and structural changes

-- May involve inspections (rough-in and final)
+- May involve rough-in and final inspections

 - Some scopes require drawings or additional reviews

-- Commonly required even for “cosmetic” renovations
+- Commonly required even for some cosmetic renovations

 - Often includes insurance, contractor details, deposits, and scheduling

-Step-by-Step: A Permit-Safe Renovation Workflow
+Step-by-Step: A Permit-Ready Bathroom Renovation Workflow

 Step 1: Lock the Scope